Endometriosis, the invisible disease

 • Research into effective treatments is slow, as it lacks the financial and institutional support granted to other “urgent” or “profitable” conditions.

-Endometriosis as a Political and Societal Issue: The Political Nature of Female Bodies
+Endometriosis as a Political and Societal Issue

 Endometriosis is not just a medical issue; it raises significant political and societal questions about the place of female bodies in public discourse.
 The neglect of endometriosis as a health issue reflects the marginalization of menstruating bodies in society.